radianttap/Alley/README.md

 ## Give back

-If you found this library usefuo, you can [buy me a coffee](https://www.buymeacoffee.com/radianttap) if you wish.
+If you found this code useful, please consider [buying me a coffee](https://www.buymeacoffee.com/radianttap) or two. ☕️😋